6point6/vulnerable-docker-launcher/README.md

 ![vulnerables-script](vulnerables-script.png)

 By default the script contains **6** vulnerable services running on unique ports to avoid any conflict.
-There are:
+These are:

 * Coldfusion (CVE-2017-3066) on port `8500`
 * Heartbleed (CVE-2014-0160) on ports `80` and `443`